-- I. It is the policy of Louisiana Healthcare Connections that a trial of Sacral neuromodulation (SNM) is medically necessary to treat lower urinary tract dysfunction when all of the following criteria are met: - A. Diagnosis is non-obstructive urinary retention or overactive bladder; - B. Symptoms of incontinence, urgency/frequency, or urinary retention have been present for at least 6 months and have resulted in significant disability, such as the limited ability to work or participate in activities outside of the home; - C. Symptoms are not related to a neurologic condition; - D. Failure of conservative measures, one of the following: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that a trial of Sacral neuromodulation (SNM) with a United States Food and Drug Administration (FDA) approved device is medically necessary to treat lower urinary tract dysfunction when all of the following criteria are met: - A. Diagnosis is non-obstructive urinary retention or overactive bladder; - B. Symptoms of incontinence, urgency/frequency, or urinary retention have been present for at least six months and have resulted in significant disability, such as the limited ability to work or participate in activities outside of the home; - C. Symptoms are not related to a neurologic condition; - D. Failure of conservative measures, one of the following: - 1.
 For urgency/frequency or incontinence, bladder training, pelvic floor physical therapy with biofeedback, and pharmacologic treatment; - 2.
 For non-obstructive urinary retention, intermittent self-catheterization, unless not well-tolerated, and pharmacologic treatment. - II.
-It is the policy of Louisiana Healthcare Connections that permanent placement of SNM is medically necessary to treat lower urinary tract dysfunction when both of the following criteria are met: - A. Criteria in section I are met; - B. A percutaneous stimulation test provided a 50% reduction in incontinence, retention, or urgency/frequency symptoms prior to permanent device implantation. - III.
-It is the policy of Louisiana Healthcare Connections that injection of United States Food and Drug Administration (FDA) approved urethral bulking agents (UBA) is medically necessary when all of the following criteria are met:
+It is the policy of Louisiana Healthcare Connections that permanent placement of SNM with a United States FDA approved device is medically necessary to treat lower urinary tract dysfunction when both of the following criteria are met: - A. Criteria in section I are met; - B. A percutaneous stimulation test provided at least a 50% reduction in incontinence, retention, or urgency/frequency symptoms prior to permanent device implantation. - III.
+It is the policy of Louisiana Healthcare Connections that injection of United States FDA approved urethral bulking agents (UBA) is medically necessary when all of the following criteria are met:

 - A. Diagnosis of persistent or recurrent stress urinary incontinence due to one of the following: - 1.
 Intrinsic sphincter deficiency; - 2.
 Post-bladder support surgery; - 3.
-Post-traumatic or surgical injury; - B. Conservative management such as Kegel exercises, biofeedback, electrical stimulation, and pharmacotherapies have failed; - C. Patient is unable to tolerate surgery or does not wish to have surgery.
+Post-traumatic or surgical injury; - B. Failure of conservative management such as pelvic floor therapy, biofeedback, electrical stimulation, and pharmacotherapies; - C. Member/enrollee is unable to tolerate surgery or does not wish to have surgery.